Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

 \section{Systematic Uncertainties}

 Background subtraction is the major source of systematic uncertainty in our results.
-The background, as given by Eq.~(\ref{eq:bkgd}), has three important ingredients: the anisotropic flow measurements $\vf$ and $\vv$, the event-plane resolutions, and the background magnitude $B$.
-We discuss these systematic uncertainties in Sections~\ref{sec:syst:v2}-\ref{sec:syst:B}, respectively.
-They have effects on dihadron correlation functions presented in Sec.~\ref{sec:results:corr} and away-side correlation widths and magnitudes presented in ~\ref{sec:results:away}.
+We first study the dihadron correlations with even harmonic flow subtraction.
+The even harmonic flow background, as given by Eq.~(\ref{eq:bkgd}), has three important ingredients: the anisotropic flow measurements $\vf$ and $\vv$, the event-plane resolutions, and the background magnitude $B$.
+We discuss these systematic uncertainties in Sections~\ref{sec:syst:v2}-\ref{sec:syst:zyam}, respectively.
+They have effects on the dihadron correlation functions presented in Sec.~\ref{sec:results:corr} and the away-side correlation widths and magnitudes presented in Sec.~\ref{sec:results:away}.

 We also report results on near-side jet-like and ridge correlations in Sec.~\ref{sec:results:near}.
 Uncertainties in $\vf$ and the \zyam\ background normalization contribute to the uncertainties in the ridge correlation results.
-They do not affect the jet-like correlation results in which they cancel.
+They do not affect the jet-like correlation results, in which they largely cancel because $\vf$ is approximately independent of pseudo-rapidity within our acceptance.
 Additional systematic uncertainties arise from the assumption of a uniform ridge in $\deta$, which affects both the ridge and jet-like results.
 These additional systematic uncertainties are discussed in Sec.~\ref{sec:syst:ridge}.

+We also study the dihadron correlations with background subtraction, including odd harmonic flow.
+Various systematics are discussed together with the correlation results in Sec.~\ref{sec:v3}.